Yongxuan

-Yongxuan (永璇; 31 August 1746 – 1 September 1832) was a Qing Dynasty imperial prince and Qianlong Emperor's eighth son.
+Yongxuan (永璇; 31 August 1746 – 1 September 1832), posthumous name Prince Yishen of the First Rank, was an imperial prince of China's Qing dynasty.
+He was the Qianlong Emperor's eighth son.

 Life

 Yongxuan was born on 31 August 1746 at the Palace of Eternal Spring in the Forbidden City.
 His mother was Noble Consort Jia.
 He was described as a womanizer and was prone to indulge himself in alcohol.